Alleviating Back Pain: How Pilates can help your lower back

 That’s a huge statistic, meaning lower back pain is a common, widespread, health problem.
 Reassuringly, most of the time back pain isn’t caused by a serious medical condition and often can be significantly improved by strengthening & stretching muscles

-If you suffer from lower back pain it can take its toll on your physical and mental wellbeing, preventing you from enjoying other activities and completing everyday tasks.
+If you suffer from lower back pain in Glasgow it can take its toll on your physical and mental wellbeing, preventing you from enjoying other activities and completing everyday tasks.

 Pilates is one of the most effective movement methods to help with lower back pain.
 We will explore ways to manage – and avoid – episodes of back pain.